Career Development Office for Students

-- The Career Development Office understands the challenges of balancing school, family and a job and will work with you to accommodate your busy schedule.
-We provide evening office hours and are available, upon request, for evening and telephone appointments.
+- The CDO understands the challenges of balancing school, family and a job and will work with you to accommodate your busy schedule.
+We provide evening office hours and are available, upon request, for evening in-person and zoom appointments.

 - We encourage you to begin crafting a job search strategy early in your law school career.
 A career counselor can help you define your objectives, design a resume, draft cover letters and prepare for interviews.
 They can also help you develop a plan to transition to a legal position from your current job, or help you find ways to gain legal experience that will fit your schedule.

-- The CDO also offers workshops and presentations which are available any time on the CDO TWEN page for your convenience.
+- The CDO also offers workshops and presentations which are available any time on CORE for your convenience.
 Additionally, the CDO offers networking events in the evening hours.
-Check with the Office and your Widener Law Commonwealth email account for information concerning upcoming events.
+Check with the CDO and watch your WLC email account for information concerning upcoming events.

 - The Public Interest Initiative (PII) serves as the center for student public interest work at Widener Law Commonwealth.
 Through the PII, you can improve your practical legal skills while providing services to benefit organizations or individuals dedicated to charitable works, civil liberties, or public rights.